Microsoft/azure-docs.pt-pt/articles/storage/common/storage-dotnet-shared-access-signature-part-1.md

     // If no stored policy is specified, create a new access policy and define its constraints. if (storedPolicyName == null)
     {
-        // Note that the SharedAccessBlobPolicy class is used both to define the parameters of an ad-hoc SAS, and
+        // Note that the SharedAccessBlobPolicy class is used both to define the parameters of an ad hoc SAS, and
         // to construct a shared access policy that is saved to the container's shared access policies.
         SharedAccessBlobPolicy adHocPolicy = new SharedAccessBlobPolicy()
         {